MBA Alternatives: Business Fundamental MOOCs in a DIY MBA

 Taught by Wharton’s top marketing professors, this Coursera class covers three core topics in customer loyalty.
 Students learn essential principles in branding, customer centricity, and go-to-market strategies.
 They study the critical elements required to retain customers and the drivers that influence customers.

-• Faculty: Barbara E. Kahn, professor of marketing and director of the Jay H. Baker Retailing Center; Peter Fader, professor of marketing and co-director of the Wharton Customer Analytics Initiative; and David Bell, distinguished professor of marketing
+• Faculty: Barbara E. Kahn, professor of marketing and director of the Jay H. Baker Retailing Center; Peter Fader, professor of marketing and co-director of the Wharton Customer Analytics Initiative; and Jagmohan Raju, vice dean of executive education and the Joseph J. Aresty Professor of Marketing

 • Additional recommended reading: Marketing Management by Philip T. Kotler and Kevin Lane Keller